 Between 11,8V and 12,4V (12,4V equals about 75% state of charge) | The battery is sulfated to a level where it may no longer be fully recoverable. |

-An open circuit voltage reading, as described above, is helpful but does not always paint the full picture.
-The battery may still be bad even if you get a reading of 12.4V or higher.
+While the open-circuit voltage reading described above is helpful, it doesn’t always provide a complete picture.
+The battery may still be defective even if you get a reading of 12.4V or higher.

 Sometimes, you will find that the voltage drops fast as soon as you draw power from the battery.
 If so, the battery is likely bad and needs to be replaced.

-To test if the battery can drive a load, you can perform a so-called load test.
-The goal of this test is to make sure that the battery voltage does not drop too low when drawing a high load.
+You can perform a so-called load test to test if the battery can drive a load.
+This test aims to ensure that the battery voltage does not drop too low when drawing a high load.

 You will need a multimeter.
 Preferably one that has a max/min function.
 If you use a multimeter without a max min, you may get a false reading, as the display refresh rate cannot keep up to show the actual minimum voltage reading.